hviidhenrik/SPC/README.md

 based preprocessing is also implemented.

-The aim of the procedures is to have a consistent and standardized, easy-to-use API, so that eachprocedures is used in the same way and with the same calls, attributes etc. Some inspiration for this come from the popular scikit-learn library, where most procedures have a fit() method that does the heavy lifting by estimating necessary model parameters.
+The aim of the procedures is to have a consistent and standardized, easy-to-use API, so that each procedure is used in the same way and with the same calls, attributes etc. Some inspiration for this comes from the popular scikit-learn library, where most procedures have a fit() method that does the heavy lifting by estimating necessary model parameters.
 This is the case for this package as well.

-Henrik Hviid Hansen, 20th August 2021.